One of the best career choices I’ve ever made was to learn how to start a blog (this blog).

 Can you start a blog for free in 2018?

-If you’re just getting started with blogging, you might be worried about the cost of building and hosting your own blog.
+If you’re just getting into learning how to start a blog, you might be worried about the cost of building and hosting your own blog.
 Luckily, today that isn’t much of an issue.
 There are tons of ways you can get started blogging today (in half an hour or less) that are absolutely free.

 Free blogging platforms like Medium, Tumblr and Blogger are awesome resources for testing things out.